gbdev/pandocs/content/Memory_Map.md

 # Echo RAM

-The memory range E000-FDFF is a mirror (or \"echo\") of WRAM, both for reading and writing.
-For example, writing to \$E123 will modify both
+The range at E000-FDFF connects to WRAM, but only the lower 13 bits of the address lines are connected. with the upper bits on the upper bank set internally in the memory controller by a bank swap register.
+This causes the address to effectively overflow.
+All reads and writes to this range have the same effect as reads and writes to C000-DFFF.

-\$C123 and \$E123.
-It is recommended to avoid using this memory range anyways.
-This memory range's behavior has been confirmed on all grey GBs as well as on CGB and GBA.
-Some emulators (such as VisualBoyAdvance
+Nintendo prohibits developers from using this memory range.
+The behavior is confirmed on all grey GBs as well as on CGB and GBA.
+Some emulators (such as VisualBoyAdvance \<1.8) don't emulate Echo RAM.
-\<1.8) don't emulate Echo RAM.
-It is possible to check if Echo RAM is properly emulated by writing to WRAM (avoid values 00 and FF) and checking if said value is mirrored in Echo RAM.
+Software can check if Echo RAM is properly emulated by writing to RAM (avoid values 00 and FF) and checking if said value is mirrored in Echo RAM.

-This range is likely a result of only connecting the lower 13 bits of the address lines to the WRAM, with the upper bits on the upper bank set internally in the memory controller by a bank swap register.

 # I/O Registers